apierson3/Marketing-Analytics/Brazilian_ECommerce_Research.md

 ## ________________________________________________________________________
 ##                             1                 2                3
 ##                           N=251            N=2488            N=1261
-## ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
+## Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯
 ## avg_price           729.706 (570.412) 110.361 (101.735) 99.751 (105.371)
 ## avg_freight_value    64.825 (41.813)   18.667 (8.767)    17.876 (9.112)
 ## avg_review_score      3.871 (1.392)     4.095 (1.154)    4.051 (1.227)
 ## avg_photo_qty         2.566 (1.872)     2.356 (1.867)    1.699 (1.242)
 ## avg_payments          6.938 (3.439)     3.008 (2.402)    2.619 (2.171)
 ## product_name_lenght  48.052 (9.699)    54.606 (4.422)    36.548 (7.402)
-## ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
+## Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯Â¯
 ```

 ## Market Basket Analysis

 The initial dataset that was transformed, comprised of the items, products and translations joined to the orders data.
 The next step to prepare the data was to subset the joined dataset to include the order id and product categories since the product id was not beneficial in the final analysis.
 The product categories were then factored and grouped by order ids which were separated by commas to create a transactional dataset.
 This dataset contained 99,442 transactions of 23 variables 13 of which were factor dimensions, 7 numeric dimensions, and 2 numeric dimensions.
 For this dataset I chose not to filter out the canceled orders because customers still took an interest in certain products and this might provide important insight for sellers if omitted.
 Subsequently, the transactional dataset was read in and the top ten transactions were inspected.
 The first ten transactions revealed single item purchases.
 Another step that was taken to explore the transactional dataset was to view the most frequently purchased product categories.
-The observed transactions showed that bed/bath/table, health/beauty, sports/leisure, computers/accessories, and furniture/décor.
+The observed transactions showed that bed/bath/table, health/beauty, sports/leisure, computers/accessories, and furniture/dÃ©cor.
 This is interesting because a majority of these products are small items and are most likely easy to ship to customers.
 The next step in the process of market basket analysis was to create apriori rules for the transactional dataset.
 The apriori indicated that there were 103 rules with parameters set to a minimum support of 1e-4 and a confidence of 1e-4.
 The top ten rules indicate that many of the rules are based on single item purchases.
 The top ten rules were not highly supported by the apriori and gave a small lift, providing minimal information of customer purchase behavior.
 Sorting the rules by lift gave insight to purchase relationships of items.
 I found that there were strong associations between customers that purchased home/comfort products also buying bed/bath/table products.
 Additionally, I observed associations between do-it-yourself improvement products, home and household, and personal enjoyment items.
 An interesting and particularly comical relationship that I observed was that baby products and products categorized as cool were purchased together.
 I think this might be a similar relationship that has been studied in other common cases where diapers and beer are purchased together.
 Based on my analysis of the rules for purchase transactions in the Brazilian E-Commerce dataset, I would recommend that the online sellers encourage customers to purchase multiple items by offering bundling packages.
 One of the bundles that I might suggest would be to start with some specific items from the bed/bath/table and home/comfort categories due to their association support.
 To test this marketing campaign, they should consider selling products individually and selling a package deal that contains combinations of the items.
 This will allow them to study the effects of a small marketing campaign by conducting A/B testing on the controlled group of individuals and the packaged deal.
 I would also suggest sellers to promote popular household items and electronics because they seem to be a hot seller in the Brazilian market.
 In addition, I would offer a markdown for buying multiple of the same products during a single transaction.
 For all these marketing approaches I would make sure that they were targeted towards a specific subset of customers based on location, one method of doing this might be to target advertising geographically.